yarhon/YarhonRouteGuardBundle/README.md

 To be consistent in its flow, RouteGuard wraps those expressions into `Yarhon\RouteGuardBundle\ExpressionLanguage\ExpressionDecorator` instances, and registers security voter `Yarhon\RouteGuardBundle\Security\Authorization\SensioSecurityExpressionVoter` to handle them.

 # Adding your own authorization test provider

 At first, read the [Under the hood](#under-the-hood) section.

-To add support for your authorization rules you have to implement 2 classes:
-* Test provider (`Yarhon\RouteGuardBundle\Security\TestProvider\TestProviderInterface`)
+To create your own provider, you have to create a provider class that implements `Yarhon\RouteGuardBundle\Security\TestProvider\TestProviderInterface` and register it as a service.

+Next step depends on yours tests targets:

+* Tests are intended for Symfony's authorization checker (`Symfony\Component\Security\Core\Authorization\AuthorizationCheckerInterface`):
+  * Create your test class, that extends `Yarhon\RouteGuardBundle\Security\Test\AbstractSymfonySecurityTest`.
+  * Create your test resolver class, that implements `Yarhon\RouteGuardBundle\Security\TestResolver\SymfonySecurityResolverInterface` and register it as a service.

-* Test resolver (`Yarhon\RouteGuardBundle\Security\TestResolver\TestResolverInterface`)
+* Test are intended to a different authorization checker:
+  * Create your test class, that implements `Yarhon\RouteGuardBundle\Security\Test\TestInterface`.

-and register them as services.
+  * Create your authorization checker class, that implements `Yarhon\RouteGuardBundle\Security\AuthorizationChecker\AuthorizationCheckerInterface` and register it as a service.

-If you are not using services autoconfiguration, you need to add `yarhon_route_guard.test_provider` tag to test provider service, and `yarhon_route_guard.test_resolver` tag to test resolver service.
+If you are not using services autoconfiguration, you would also need to manually add tags:
+* for your test provider service - `yarhon_route_guard.test_provider`
+* for your authorization checker service - `yarhon_route_guard.authorization_checker`
+* for your symfony security test resolver service - `yarhon_route_guard.test_resolver.symfony_security`.